-S. COADY: For 2022-23, oil is expected to be US\$86 per barrel and the Canada to United States exchange rate is forecasted at 79.3 cents.
+For 2022-23, oil is projected to be US\$86 per barrel and the Canada to United States exchange rate is forecasted at 79.3 cents.
 These projections are informed by 11 different independent forecasters.

-Royalties are expected at \$866 million, which is the third lowest amount in the last decade and almost \$2 billion less than 2011-12, a decade ago.
+Royalties are expected at \$866 million, which is the third lowest amount in the last decade and almost \$2 billion less than 2011-12.

 Today, oil revenues are 13 per cent of total provincial revenue sources.
 For context, in 2011-12 - a time that many describe as peak oil - oil reliance in the budget was 32 per cent.
-This year, it is anticipated that revenues will be 10 per cent.
+This year, it is anticipated that revenues will be 10 per cent of revenues.